jrsmth/spring/content/07-spring-mvc-web-dev/README.md

 <br>

 ## Thymeleaf
-* Thymeleaf is a java templating engine, replaces JSP's (Java Server Pages)
+* Thymeleaf is a Java templating engine, replaces JSP's (Java Server Pages)
-    * Not a web framework in of itself
+    * It is not a Web Framework in of itself
-* it takes a template and converts it to HTML
+    * It takes a template and converts it to HTML
-* Thymeleaf is a natural template engine - this means that it can be rendered in the browser (without a Tomcat server, for example)
+* Thymeleaf is a natural template engine:
+    * This means that it can be rendered in the browser (without a Tomcat server, for example)
-    * This contrasts JSP's which cannot be viewed properly in the browser alone...
+        * This contrasts JSP's which cannot be viewed properly in the browser alone

 ---